-Ever wondered what the tropical fruit papaya tastes like?
+Ever wondered what papaya actually tastes like?

 How is that even possible?